anh-nguyen-98/algorithm/README.md

 * Dynamic programming
 * String

-I update the repo as I learn.
+I will update the repo as I learn.

-# Contribution
+# Authors
-Author: Nguyen Hoang Nam Anh
+Nguyen Hoang Nam Anh

+# Contributing
 Feedback is always welcome.
 For major changes, please feel free to  open an issue to discuss what you would like to change.

 # License